 The woman’s voice almost put the cacophony of the morning to shame, as her little son stood embarrassed at being shouted.
 The woman took his arm turned around and facing the Hanuman temple, instructed, “Now, Pray!”

 As the boy obeyed the orders, the priest went about his duties religiously.
-Stepping out of the garbagriha, he distributed the offerings with love and affectionately addressed a young boy wearing T-Shirt and a pair of jeans in his twenties, “Yeh jo aap gai jasie chabaa rahe hai, usko pehle phek ke aaye!”
+Stepping out of the garbagriha, he distributed the offerings with love and affectionately addressed a young boy wearing a T-Shirt and a pair of jeans in his twenties, “Yeh jo aap gai jasie chabaa rahe hai, usko pehle phek ke aaye!”
 (The thing that you are chewing like a cow, throw that first!).
 As the words stirred a giggle inside the temple premises, the boy slightly embarrassed, quickly ran out, dropped the gum in the bin, and even quicker, took the prasad and left!

 Gradually the morning bustle started to settle, the traffic eased, the sun appeared more scorching and the streets gained a laid-back appearance.
 The young boy now found himself also laid back in an upscale restaurant.
-His friend, sitting opposite said,“ I like this Lacoste T-shirt of yours.
-Really suits you.” while sieving through the menu that read ‘100% vegan’.
+His friend sitting opposite said,“ I like this Lacoste T-shirt of yours.
+Really suits you!” while sieving through the menu that read ‘100% vegan’.

 Only to be disturbed by another friend, who exclaimed, “Leave the menu goat head, just look at this post!”
 The three friends peered into the screen and finally the boy spoke, “Damn!
 She looks like a buffalo is wearing a bikini and floating in water!”.

 As the friends giggled, a woman sitting on the table beside smirked.
 Then drawing her phone, from the leather wallet, dialed Ms. Mehta.
 As she started to discuss the details of the Friday party, a voice from another table said, “Oh Parrot!
 Why you are poking your nose in her talk?”